 and

-where $h_{0}$ is the maximum heaving amplitude, $\theta_0$ is the maximum pitching amplitude and $f$ is the non-dimensional frequency, normalized by chord length and freestream velocity.
-The pitching and heaving strokes always use the same frequency and are always separated by a phase difference of $\pi/2$, which is found to yield the optimal power.
+where $h_{o}$ is the maximum heave amplitude, $\theta_o$ is the maximum pitch amplitude and $f$ is the non-dimensional frequency, normalized by chord length and freestream velocity.
+The pitch and heave strokes always use the same frequency and are always separated by a phase difference of $\pi/2$, which is found to yield the optimal power \citep{zhu2011}.
 Modifying pitch and heave velocities simultaneously yields a time-varying relative angle of attack of the foil with respect to the freestream flow, which can be computed with